libjpeg-turbo/buildscripts/README.txt

 Windows SDK for Windows 7 and .NET Framework 3.5 SP1 (http://www.microsoft.com/en-us/download/details.aspx?id=3138),
 which contains Visual C++ 10.0, but any reasonably modern version of Visual C++ and the Windows SDK should work.
+Note, however, that jpegXX.dll will depend on the C run-time DLLs from whichever version of Visual C++ was used to build it.

 The Windows native builds (both Visual C++ and MinGW) must be conducted from within an MSYS shell.
 MSYS can be installed from: